depuits/ned/README.md

  Some **SVG2** features are required.
 Currently working and tested in **Chrome**.

-The panning and zooming in the example uses [ariutta svg-pan-zoom](https://github.com/ariutta/svg-pan-zoom) but any pan and/or zoom could be used.
+The panning and zooming in the example uses [svg-pan-zoom](https://github.com/bumbu/svg-pan-zoom) but any pan and/or zoom could be used.

 ## Examples
 * [Pan and zoom](https://depuits.github.io/ned/index.html)